jeffreycwitt/pl399/docs/17-code-and-puzzles.md

 Consider again the Zoom case linked to above.
 If Zoom feels that certain content will be a liability for them, it is in their financial interest to shut down their space.
 This is a kind of regulation.
 But the regulation reveals certain kind of values; the value of minimizing financial risk.
 But this value comes at the cost of their public goods, such open discussion and access to multiple view points.
 Lessig wants to ask: are we prepared to ceded these regulating decisions that finance the information systems we use, or is it important that the public interest also has a voice in how access to "space" gets controlled.

 Finally, this brings us back to a question we've raised before.
-How much do we, as none "coders", need to know about the architecture of the cyberspace?
+How much do we, as "non-coders", need to know about the architecture of the cyberspace?
 If we neglect to understand the mechanics of this medium -- a medium that is quickly becoming the sole means of our access to information -- will we, the public, be **capable** of having an influence on the system that determines who does and does not get to enter the "house"?